WH0LEWHALE/Linux-Strike/README.md

  - Fixed Molotov issue. <br>
  - Cant Create Mixer issues fixed, now game can find sounds.

+# TO-DO

+- Fix some breakable constrains fly away like window frames etc.
+- Game crashing at some maps, should fix it
+- Underwater effects are missing or needs to be fixed
+- Some in-game ui enhancements.

 <h1 align="center"> License(s) </h1>